-Some of the most popular and effective DRIPS are offered by Dividend Aristocrats.
-These are companies that have increased their dividend payouts every year for at least 25 years.
+Some of the most popular and effective DRIP stocks are offered by the so-called Dividend Aristocrats: These are companies that have increased their dividend payouts every year for at least 25 years.

 When an investor buys shares in a company that pays dividends, those dividends normally get paid out as a direct deposit or check.
-If investors sign up for a DRIP program, they have the option to reinvest the dividends rather than receiving the payout.
+If investors sign up for a DRIP program, they have the option to reinvest the dividends back into their DRIP stocks rather than receiving the payout.

-The reinvested dividends go towards additional shares of the same stock.
-When the dividend cash is reinvested, it can sometimes go into buying fractional shares–slices of whole shares.
-DRIP programs also often use dollar-cost averaging, or the practice of spreading out investments and making periodic purchases in order to mitigate the effect of stock volatility.
+Thus, the reinvested dividends go towards additional shares of the same stock.
+When the dividend cash is reinvested, it can sometimes go into buying fractional shares — slices of whole shares.
+DRIP programs essentially use dollar-cost averaging, or the practice of making periodic purchases in order to mitigate the effect of stock volatility.

-Investors must still report the dividends as taxable income even though they don’t receive them.
-Investors will want to consult a tax expert.
+Investors must still report the dividends as taxable income even though they may not receive the dividends directly.
+Investors using a DRIP may want to consult a tax expert.

 Many times, additional shares in DRIPs are purchased directly from the company.
 Usually DRIP shares are issued directly from the company’s reserves and can’t be resold on a public stock exchange.
-Some brokerage accounts offer DRIP shares to investors—usually for free or a small fee.
+Some brokerage accounts offer DRIP shares to investors — usually commission free or for a small fee.

-The DRIP offered by Company X offers shareholders dividends of $1.76 per share each year, or $0.44 each quarter.
-Shareholders who take advantage of the DRIP reinvest that money into more Company X shares.
+As an example: Company X offers shareholders dividends of $1.76 per share each year, or $0.44 each quarter.
+Shareholders who take advantage of the DRIP can reinvest that money into more Company X shares.